Surfing in Costa Rica

 Both coasts · Year-round surf · Beginner to expert · No tour group

-Get a Custom Surf Itinerary — $249
+Get a Custom Surf Itinerary — from $299

 Iconic breaks